9 November in German history

-9 November has been the date of a series of events that are considered political turning points in recent German history, some of which also had international repercussions.
-In particular the anniversaries of the fall of the Berlin Wall in 1989, the beginning of the November pogroms in 1938 (German: Kristallnacht or Reichspogromnacht), the Munich Putsch in 1923 and the proclamation of the Republic in 1918 during the November Revolution in Berlin, when viewed together in their respective contexts and received in relation to one another, form contextually and ideologically contrasting and polarizing highlights of the historical-political examination of Germany's history, especially that of the 20th century.
+9 November has been the date of numerous events that are considered political turning points in modern German history, some of which also had international repercussions.
+Notable examples include the fall of the Berlin Wall in 1989, the beginning of the November pogroms in 1938 (German: Kristallnacht or Reichspogromnacht), the Munich Putsch in 1923, and the proclamation of the Republic in 1918 during the November Revolution in Berlin.